contentful/contentful.objc/README.md

 > Contentful will stop supporting the ContentfulManagementAPI SDK **JULY 13, 2018**.
 The source code will still be available, but feature and support requests will no longer be addressed.
 If you must take advantage of a feature from the Content Management API, or fix a bug, it is recommended that you either fork this codebase, or implement API interaction your own.
 >

+#### It is recommended to use [contentful.swift](https://github.com/contentful/contentful.swift) over contentful.objc as future development at Contentful will focus on Swift rather than Objective-C.

 Objective-C SDK's for [Contentful's][1] Content Delivery API.

 [Contentful][1] provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.